mnschmit/SherLIiC/README.md

 **You should extract the archive to the folder `data`.**

 ## Full embedding files
-The embedding files in `embeddings/filtered` only contain embeddings for the relations occurring in SherLIiC-dev and -test.
+The embedding files in `embeddings/filtered` only contain embeddings for the relations in SherLIiC-dev and SherLIiC-test.

-Full embedding files can be downloaded [here](http://cistern.cis.lmu.de/SherLIiC/embeddings.tar.gz).
+Full embedding files (i.e. embeddings for all entities and relations in the whole SherLIiC event graph) can be downloaded [here](http://cistern.cis.lmu.de/SherLIiC/embeddings.tar.gz).

 # How to use the code